microsoft/cluster-api-provider-azurestackhci/README.md

 ### Tracking new features

 We also use the issue tracker to track features.
-If you have an idea for a feature, or think you can help kops become even more awesome follow the steps below.
+If you have an idea for a feature, or think you can help ClusterAPI become even more awesome follow the steps below.

 - Open a [feature request][feature_request].
 - Remember users might be searching for your issue in the future, so please